radar/guides/ssl-certificate-update.md

 ### Step 1: Obtain the new trust certificate

-If you've read the previous sections, you will know what this means (and shame on you if you have not).

-We need to download [GlobalSignRootCA.pem](https://raw.githubusercontent.com/rubygems/rubygems/master/lib/rubygems/ssl_certs/index.rubygems.org/GlobalSignRootCA.pem).
+We need to download the new trust certificate, [GlobalSignRootCA.pem](https://raw.githubusercontent.com/rubygems/rubygems/master/lib/rubygems/ssl_certs/index.rubygems.org/GlobalSignRootCA.pem).

 Use the above link and place/save this file somewhere you can later find easily (eg. your Desktop).

 **IMPORTANT**: File must have `.pem` as extension.
 Browsers like Chrome will try to save it as plain text file.
-Ensure you change the filename to have `.pem` in it after you have downloaded it.
+Ensure you change the filename to end with `.pem` after you have downloaded it.

 ### Step 2: Locate RubyGems certificate directory in your installation